kallepop/procthor-scene-reconstruction/README.md

 pip install git+https://github.com/minghanqin/segment-anything-langsplat.git
 ```

+After installing the LangSplat environment the three files "eval.sh", "evaluate_iou_loc_new.py", and "automatic_mask_generator.py" need to be replaced with the versions from this repository.

+"eval.sh" and "evaluate_iou_loc_new.py" are found in the LangSplat folder under ```LangSplat/eval```.

+"automatic_mask_generator.py" is a part of the base segment anything package.
+It can be found under ```anaconda3/envs/langsplat/lib/python3.7/site-packages/segment_anything```.

 ## Installing ProcTHOR

 This environment only requires a couple packages for the jupyter notebook which can simply be installed with pip.

-The necessary packages are: prior, pillow, copy, matplotlib, numpy and json
+Python 3.9.22 was used.
+The necessary packages are: ai2thor, prior, pillow, copy, matplotlib, numpy, and json. ai2thor does not need to be preinstalled, since it is installed in the jupyter notebook.

 ## Additional setup